25 High-Demand Jobs in 2018 That Offer Lots of Opportunities

 Planning and directing the computer-related functions of a business is the main role of IT managers.
 They often supervise and coordinate the work of other professionals, such as computer systems analysts and computer user support specialists.
 As businesses seek out better cybersecurity and the healthcare industry in particular implements more information technology, IT managers will continue to make the list of in-demand careers.
 In the insurance industry alone, employment of these managers is projected to grow by 12 percent.

 - Total new job openings: 44,200 (for all computer and information systems managers)

 High-Demand Jobs in Hospitality

 If you want to help people enjoy their free time, you may find a ton of opportunities.
-In fact, in a recent survey, the leisure and hospitality sector was first among 13 national industry sectors in terms of job opportunities, with 37 percent of companies in that area planning to hire new workers in the summer of 2017.1 Some of the careers that are in demand in the hospitality field include:
+In fact, in a recent survey, the leisure and hospitality sector was first among 13 national industry sectors in terms of job opportunities, with 31 percent of companies in that area planning to hire new workers in the early months of 2018.1 Some of the careers that are in demand in the hospitality field include:

 Preparing food, ensuring that ingredients are fresh, and keeping the work area clean are all responsibilities of restaurant cooks.
 They also may manage other kitchen staff and help get customers' orders prepared quickly and efficiently.
 Some restaurant cooks also develop new recipes and make special dishes for people with food allergies.
 Those who can prepare more complex dishes—and satisfy consumers' increasing desires for healthier options—will be in demand.